 - Person-centred therapy

-My fixed fee per assessment or ongoing therapy for individuals is £100.00 per session (However, a concessionary rate may be considered depending on my availability, your circumstances, and your financial position).
+Please note that a concessionary rate may be considered depending on my availability, your circumstances, and your financial position.

-Special rate of £80 is offered to the employees of public services and forces such as NHS, Police, Fire Services and Armed forces.
+A special rate is offered to the employees of public services and forces such as NHS, Police, Fire Services and Armed forces.